 Faculty Positions in Chemistry

-Duke Kunshan University (DKU) invites applications for faculty positions in Chemistry in areas including but not limited to general chemistry, physical chemistry, analytical chemistry, biochemistry, environmental chemistry, material science.
-These positions are open with regard to rank including tenured, tenure track and non-tenure track.
+Duke Kunshan University (DKU) invites applications for multiple faculty positions in Chemistry and related disciplines to begin in the academic year 2021-2022.
+Areas of focus include but are not limited to analytical chemistry, polymer physics, medicinal chemistry, materials science, and biochemistry.
+This call is open with regard to rank including tenured, tenure track and non-tenure track positions.